Welsh language: Registers

 Modern Welsh can be considered to fall broadly into two main registers—Colloquial Welsh (Cymraeg llafar) and Literary Welsh (Cymraeg llenyddol).
 Colloquial Welsh is used in most speech and informal writing.
-Literary Welsh is closer to the form of Welsh standardised by the 1588 translation of the Bible and is found in official documents and other formal registers, including much literature.
+Literary Welsh is closer to the form of Welsh standardised by the 1588 translation of the Bible (although the 2004 Beibl Cymraeg Newydd (New Welsh Bible) is significantly less formal than the traditional 1588 Bible), and is found in official documents and other formal registers, including much literature.
 As a standardised form, literary Welsh shows little if any of the dialectal variation found in colloquial Welsh.
 Some differences include:

 Amongst the characteristics of the literary, as against the spoken language are a higher dependence on inflected verb forms, different usage of some of the tenses, less frequent use of pronouns (since the information is usually conveyed in the verb/preposition inflections) and a much lesser tendency to substitute English loanwords for native Welsh words.
 In addition, more archaic pronouns and forms of mutation may be observed in Literary Welsh.